Todd75/reading-notes/401/401datastructures.md

 4 Important Rules about Big O:

-- If you have different steps in algorithm, you add up those steps
+- If you have different steps in the algorithm, you add up those steps
 - Drop constants
 - If different inputs, use different variables to represent them
 - Drop non-dominant terms